microsoft/fluentui/packages/web-components/src/slider/slider.spec.md

   - [FAST Slider Component](https://explore.fast.design/components/fast-slider)
 - [x] [Check the Fluent UI React V9 Component Spec](https://github.com/microsoft/fluentui/tree/master/specs) for differences and document
   - [Fluent Slider Spec](https://github.com/microsoft/fluentui/blob/master/packages/react-components/react-slider/docs/Spec.md)
-  - no `defaultValue` attribute, instead only `current-value` that specifies the selected range of the slider
+  - no `defaultValue` or `value` attributes, instead only `current-value` that specifies the selected range of the slider
   - `rail` is in Fluent React; `track` is in FAST Foundation
-  - Current implementation in Fluent React 9 does not have `range`, but Fast Foundation Slider and Figma design spec has it
   - No value indicators to the left/right of slider in FAST Slider.
 These should be present in Fluent version.
-This will be handled through the SliderLabel component.
+This will be handled through slotting in the the SliderLabel component.
   - No default support for the ticks on the slider when `step` is set.
-This will be handled through the SliderLabel component.
+This will be handled through slotting in the SliderLabel component.
 - [x] [Fluent UI React V9 Storybook](https://aka.ms/fluentui-storybook) for implementation differences and document
   - [Fluent React V9 Slider](https://master--628d031b55e942004ac95df1.chromatic.com/?path=/docs/components-slider--default)
 - [x] [Open GitHub issues related to component](https://github.com/microsoft/fluentui/wiki/Component-Implementation-Guide#find-open-issues-on-github)